 SRC COMMUNICATIONS AND OUTREACH MANAGER: MARGARET STERN

 Margaret fell in love with the Susitna upon her arrival in Talkeetna eight years ago.
 She has since had the privilege of exploring the Susitna River watershed by foot, air, and raft.
 Margaret now splits her time between the village and her remote homestead.
-She holds a B.A. in Human Ecology and is currently working on a graduate certification in Fisheries Management.
+She holds a B.A. in Human Ecology and a certificate in Ethnobotany.
 She is excited to work to preserve the landscape she loves and to the share stories of all of the Watershed’s inhabitants.